dapr/docs/daprdocs/content/en/developing-applications/integrations/Azure/azure-kubernetes-service-extension.md

 - [Azure Kubernetes Service (AKS) cluster](https://docs.microsoft.com/azure/aks/tutorial-kubernetes-deploy-cluster?tabs=azure-cli)

 ## Install Dapr using the AKS Dapr extension
-You have the option of using the AKS Dapr extension to provision Dapr on your AKS cluster.
-Additionally, the extension offers support for all native Dapr configuration capabilities through command-line arguments via the Azure CLI and offers the option of opting into automatic minor version upgrades of the Dapr runtime.
+The recommended approach for installing Dapr on AKS is to use the AKS Dapr extension.
+The extension offers support for all native Dapr configuration capabilities through command-line arguments via the Azure CLI and offers the option of opting into automatic minor version upgrades of the Dapr runtime.

 {{% alert title="Note" color="warning" %}}
 If you install Dapr through the AKS extension, our recommendation is to continue using the extension for future management of Dapr instead of the Dapr CLI.
 Combining the two tools can cause conflicts and result in undesired behavior.